What is peritonitis in dogs?

 What causes peritonitis in dogs?

 In rare cases, peritonitis may be caused by an infection that has spread from the bloodstream, for example, viruses, parasites, fungi, or bacteria.
-In some cases, the cause is unknown.
+In other cases, the cause is unknown.

 What are the symptoms of peritonitis in dogs

 Peritonitis in dogs symptoms can include weakness, rapid breathing, vomiting, loss of appetite, diarrhoea, decreased defecation, black stools, unwillingness to lie down and showing visible signs of pain, including reluctance to let you touch their abdomen.
 Sadly, sudden death can also occur due to shock from the large amounts of bacterial toxins.

-Other clinical signs, which your vet may be best placed to identify, include fever, blood poisoning, shock, low blood pressure, bleeding, pale gums, jaundice, rapid heart rate, obstruction of the intestines, abdominal swelling, fluid accumulation in the abdomen and abdominal masses.
+Other clinical signs, which your vet may be best placed to identify, include fever, shock, low blood pressure, bleeding, pale gums, jaundice, rapid heart rate, obstruction of the intestines, abdominal swelling, fluid accumulation in the abdomen and abdominal masses.

 How will my vet diagnose peritonitis in dogs?

 How is peritonitis in dogs treated?

-First of all, your vet will typically deal with any consequences of peritonitis, for example, shock, or fluid loss.
-They may also attempt to identify the cause of the inflammation and eliminate it.
-Your dog may be given antibiotics and medication to reduce inflammation.
+First, your vet will typically deal with any consequences of peritonitis, for example, pain, shock, or fluid loss.
+They may also attempt to identify the underlying cause of the inflammation and work to eliminate it.

-Once your pet has been stabilised, further treatment may include surgery in order to explore the abdomen and fix any problems and then thoroughly rinsing your dog’s abdominal cavity to remove any irritants.
+Once your pet has been stabilised, further treatment may include surgery in order to explore the abdomen and fix any problems, then thoroughly rinsing your dog’s abdominal cavity to remove any contamination.

 After surgery, drains may be used to make sure that any abnormal fluid continues to be removed.

 Treatment after surgery can include fluids, electrolytes, and antibiotics.
-Many animals with peritonitis won’t eat after surgery, so they may need to be fed intravenously.
+Many animals with peritonitis won’t eat after surgery, so they may need to be fed via a tube which is placed in the nose.

 How can I prevent the risk of peritonitis?

 Due to the number of different possible causes of peritonitis in dogs, there is no single way to prevent the disease.
-However, as an injury due to foreign body ingestion is one of the main causes of peritonitis in dogs, keeping unsuitable items well out of your dog’s reach is absolutely vital.
+However, as an injury due to foreign body ingestion is one of the main causes of peritonitis in dogs, keeping unsuitable items well out of your dog’s reach is vital.